a1v0/a1v0.de/articles/ups-api/non-unique-order-number-in-ups-shipping-api.md

 The field to use in this case is `ReferenceNumber.Value`.
 This will link the shipment to the order number and the order number will normally display on the generated invoice.
 The full path is **`ShipmentRequest.Shipment.ReferenceNumber.Value`**.

-> `ReferenceNumber/Value` is the field to use for a non-unique reference number.
+> `ReferenceNumber.Value` is the field to use for a non-unique reference number.